Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: TFMC Modulation Schemes Designed for LTI Channels

 Then, the transmit waveform of MC modulation synthesized by the transmit pulses in (\ref{gtf}) is given by

 where $M$ is the number of MC symbols contained by $x(t)$, and the number of subcarriers $N$ is usually supposed to be an even number.
 Furthermore, $X[m,n]$ for $-N/2\le n \le N/2-1, 0\le m \le M-1$ represent the information-bearing digital symbols drawn from a signal constellation diagram, for example, \ac{qam}.
-One can see from (\ref{xt}) that \ac{sc} modulation is a special case of MC modulation associated with $N=1$ or $n=0$.
+Note that for MC systems, the modulator and demodulator are essentially inverse \ac{stft} and \ac{stft} in (\ref{stft}) and (\ref{stft_io}).
+Also, one can see from (\ref{xt}) that \ac{sc} modulation is a special case of MC modulation associated with $n\equiv 0$.

 Let $T_g$ and $G(f)$ denote the duration and the Fourier transform of $g(t)$, respectively.
-The main parameters of MC modulation are listed in Table \ref{tab:parameters}, where $B_g$, the bandwidth of $g(t)$ or the span of $G(f)$, is also defined in an essential sense of \cite{onbandwidth}.
-Meanwhile, it is noteworthy that apart from $T_g$ and $B_g$, a classic metric of the occupancy of $g(t)$ in the TF domain is its \ac{tfa} $A_g =\Delta T_g\Delta B_g$, where the pulse's effective duration $\Delta T_g$ and effective bandwidth $\Delta B_g$ are defined as the standard deviations of its TD and FD shapes, respectively \cite{gabor,haas_wpc_97}.
-As an example, the differences between $T_g$ and $\Delta T_g$, $B_g$ and $\Delta B_g$ are shown in Fig. \ref{dtdf}.
+The main parameters of MC modulation are listed in Table \ref{tab:parameters}, where $B_g$, the bandwidth of $g(t)$ or the span of $G(f)$, is also defined in the essential sense of \cite{onbandwidth} to capture the majority of the energy of the pulse.
+However, from a strictly mathematical point of view, a pulse cannot simultaneously have limited duration $T_g$ and limited bandwidth $B_g$.
+Meanwhile, it is noteworthy that apart from $T_g$ and $B_g$, a classic metric of the occupancy of $g(t)$ in the TF domain is its \ac{tfa} $A_g =\alpha T_g\alpha B_g$, where the pulse's effective duration $\alpha T_g$ and effective bandwidth $\alpha B_g$ are defined as the standard deviations of its TD and FD shapes, respectively \cite{gabor,haas_wpc_97}.
+As an example, the differences between $T_g$ and $\alpha T_g$, $B_g$ and $\alpha B_g$ are shown in Fig. \ref{dtdf}.
 Due to the Heisenberg uncertainty principle, the TFA obeys a lower bound $A_g\ge 1/(4\pi)$ known as the \emph{Gabor limit}, which is attained by the Gaussian pulse \cite{gabor}\footnote{Suffice to say that the Gaussian pulse exhibits the smallest occupancy in the TF domain.
 As a result, it was adopted by \ac{2g} \ac{gsm} communications across about 150 countries.}.
 Usually, $g(t)$ is said to be well-localized in the sense of minimum TF energy spread, when its signal energy is concentrated around its centre to have a small TFA \cite{haas_wpc_97}.